harlan-zw/wp-keystone/README.md

 Currently the project only connects castaway.
 Ideally in the future this would load in the live database into a separate docker container.

+#### **Features**

+- no password required for admin login when environment is development
+- mailtrap automatically used when the values are set in .env file
+- svg file fixes

 Development
 -------------